Anfel-mz/Bank-Telemarketing-Predictive-Model/README.md

 # Bank Marketing Data Set : Predict the Success of Bank Telemarketing
-(we used multiple machine learning algorithme then compare which one is better) The data is related with direct marketing campaigns of a Portuguese banking institution.
+The data is related with direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the